jakcpto/promjet-stats/README.md

 Filters works by click on value
 ![image](https://user-images.githubusercontent.com/41373877/132721391-d1e94a64-f524-4ccc-8354-8a06773735b1.png)

-Next step we plan to duplicate dashboards on Tableau platform.
+Next step we plan to replicate dashboards on Tableau platform.